britzl/helloworld-projectx-2018/README.md

 # Project X
 This is a game prototype created using the [Defold game engine](http://www.defold.com).
+Download the Editor 2 pre-release for best results while working on this project.

 ## Known bugs
 * Gravity is unrealistic